-- Meeting management – This meeting management technique is necessary to ensure that the project is progressing according to the Project Management plan and the concerned reports are submitted and verified by the stakeholders and other higher authorities associated with the project.
+- Meeting Management – This meeting management technique is necessary to ensure that the project is progressing according to the Project Management Plan and that the concerned reports are submitted and verified by the stakeholders and other higher authorities associated with the project.

-These Meetings are mostly used to discuss the project approach, determine how the project work will be carried out to accomplish the project objectives, and establish a way to monitor and control the project.
+These Meetings are mostly used to discuss the project approach, determine how the project work will be carried out to accomplish the project objectives and establish a way to monitor and control the project.
 Usually, project managers conduct a project kick-off meeting at the end of the project planning and before the start of project execution.
-Its meeting will communicate the project objectives, the team commitments, explains the roles and responsibilities of the stakeholders.
+Its meeting will communicate the project objectives, and the team commitments, and explain the roles and responsibilities of the stakeholders.

 Project Management Plan – Output

 - Project Management Plan: Eventually, Project Management Plan is the final output that will be derived from the developed Project Management process.
 The plan will also teach all subsidiary plans of the project.

 To further extend some insights on the outputs of the Project Management Plan, below mentioned outcomes are to be noted.

 - Scope Baseline: It is a baseline that judges the performance of the Project Manager and the rest of the team during a project.
 It includes aspects of the project scope statement, the Work breakdown structure (WBS), and the WBS dictionary.